jon-torres/Discord-bot-text-generator/README.md

 1. Clone this repository or download it.
 2. Create a "corpus" directory in the app's folder.
 3. Open your terminal/console and navigate to the app's folder.
-4. Run bot.py in a terminal/console.
+4. Run bot.py using the command below.

 ```bash
   python3 bot.py